The Non-Practising Class is for registrants who want to keep their membership at times when they are not practicing in Ontario.

 - show language proficiency in either English or French (i.e., be able to communicate and comprehend effectively, both orally and in writing) within two years (or such longer period of time approved by the Executive Director).

-Every Non-Practising Class member must tell the Executive Director about any of the following:
+Every Non-Practising Class registrant must tell the Executive Director about any of the following:

 - a finding of guilt in any jurisdiction relating to any offence